scalio/flutter_navigation_saver/navigation_saver/README.md

 }

 ```
-5. Setup `NavigationSaver` as navigation observer and make him generate widgets:
+4. Setup `NavigationSaver` as navigation observer and route generator:
 ```
 class MyApp extends StatelessWidget {
   MyApp(this._navigationSaver);